josephlewis42/multicache/README.md

 		Timed Cache     Allocated: 62517 kB Operations/Second: 1081585

 * *NONE* is a cache that hits every time.
 * *golang-lru* is an external lru cache for comparison with this system.
-We use a static number of pre-allocated elements so the overhead of malloc()s is greatly reduced.
 * *Timed Cache* checks the time of each element coming out and nixes it if it is old; this causes many calls to `time()` which slows it considerably.